What dismantling the Postal Service will do to American cities

 As the USPS has been steadily hollowed out, its collective assets have been leased or auctioned off to private developers.

 The D.C.
-Post Office – built in 1899 – is now a Trump Hotel.
+Post Office—built in 1899—is now a Trump Hotel.
 Chicago’s Old Main Post Office, now under private ownership, recently vied to become Amazon’s second headquarters.

 If the architectural design of public buildings serves as an outward expression of how a government values its people and places, it seems as though recent administrations have thought less and less of regular Americans and good urbanism.